 Executive summary

 This report documents the release of the second prototype for dataset accounting during EGI-Engage, focused on dataset usage, which will be run as a test bed by the EGI Accounting Repository team.
 A dataset is defined as a logical set of files that may exist in several places at once and to which it is possible to assign some form of persistent unique identifier and to perform dataset accounting it is assumed that this unique identifier is available.
-This differs from storage accounting which accounts for disk allocation and usage without concern over what data is stored or who accesses it and how often.
-This prototype uses software from the APEL project to account for the usage of datasets.
-The EGI Accounting Repository runs using software from the APEL project, which collects accounting data from sites participating in the EGI infrastructure as well as from sites belonging to other Grid organisations that are collaborating with EGI.

 The EGI Open Data Platform (which will provide capabilities to publish, use and reuse openly accessible data identified by PID) was chosen as a source of dataset accounting data.
 The planned design of this platform included the integration of current EGI storage services into the platform backend, which is intended to hide the complexity caused by the wide variety of storage systems.

-This prototype has the following high-level architecture: the server-side messaging component can pull dataset accounting records directly from storage systems that expose these records via a REST interface.
-Once the records are on the APEL server, they are loaded and summarised.
-The software has the following dependency: storage providers expose a REST interface that can be queried by HTTP.
-This release includes a number of changes from the first prototype, such as more complete metric extraction and summarisation.
-This satisfies a number of requirements from the EGI-Engage Accounting Repository roadmap.
+This second prototype has the same high-level architecture as the first, which is detailed in D3.8.

 The software was tested by running it and pointing a modified instance of SSM, designed to pull data from a REST endpoint, at the EGI DataHub, the Data as a Service (DaaS) built on top of the Open Data Platform, for a number of days as well as summarising the data received.
 This demonstrated the prototypes is capable of extracting space metrics from a test space, parsing them into an OGF based message format, loading the data into a database, and finally aggregating the data into summaries.